genomecuration/genomecuration.github.io/index.md

 layout: page
 title: Genome curation on emerging model species
 ---
-## Building non-model species genome curation communities
+## About

-The objectives of the project are to bring together software engineers and biologists to design and implement essential software for answering questions in evolutionary genomics, and to offer researchers the training material to be able to efficiently conduct these studies using both existent and newly developed tools.
+The objectives of [the project](http://nescent.org/science/awards_summary.php?id=377) are to bring together software engineers and biologists to design and implement essential software for answering questions in evolutionary genomics, and to offer researchers the training material to be able to efficiently conduct these studies using both existent and newly developed tools.
 We proposed to work toward two final products: